ReiKurti/SyNFO/SyNFO 0.8/README.md

 * Video Card name and Driver version
 * Audio, Keyboard, Mouse and Monitor model

+####New Features
-Once exiting the program the recovered data will be saved in the Desktop in a folder called SyNFO OUTPUT.
+* Once exiting the program the recovered data will be saved in the Desktop in a folder called SyNFO OUTPUT
+* Sound reproduction at start and exiting of the program

 ###IMPORTANT - Tested only on windows 7